 Let us analyze a hypothetical scenario to understand how Asymmetric encryption works.

 Sales agents from various regions will have to send sales data to head office during month-end in a secure way to keep the information out of competitors’ reach.

 The head office will generate private/public keys for each agent and communicate the agents’ public key.
 An agent will use the public key in encrypting the sales data and send it to HO.
 HO will decipher it using the agent’s private key and get the data in the original form.
 The entire information exchange had taken place in a secured manner, and even if a public key is leaked, the secrecy is not lost because the only private key is used to decipher, and it is safely lying in HO.

-Another scenario in the https site of a bank where payment is involved.
+Another scenario is in the https site of a bank where payment is involved.
 A client gets the public key from the bank web site and sends passwords and other confidential details to Bank after encrypting it with a public key, and the Bank deciphers the details with a private key of the client.

 Applications of Asymmetric Encryption

 Below are the different applications of Asymmetric Encryption:

 The most common application of Asymmetric Encryption is confidentiality.
 This is achieved by sending critical information by encrypting it with the receiver’s public key and decrypting it with its own private key.

 2. Authenticity using Digital Signatures

 A sender attaches his private key to the message as a digital signature and exchanges it with the receiver.
 The receiver uses the sender’s public key and verifies whether the private key sent belongs to the sender, hence ascertaining the sender’s authenticity.

 3. Integrity of Information Exchange